This comprehensive guide covers everything you need to know about wisdom teeth removal.

 Cloves and clove oil

 - Clove oil can be applied to the area using a cotton bud.
 This should provide a natural numbing effect.
 Alternatively, you could place a whole clove on the area, but the oil is the more convenient solution.

 - Mix a small amount of baking soda with your regular toothpaste and apply this new paste to the affected area.
 This should help with the pain and swelling.

 When to see a dentist

-They will be looking for any signs of issue with your teeth including the presence of wisdom teeth.
+The dentist will be looking for any signs of an issue with your teeth including the presence of wisdom teeth.

 It is quite common for the dentist to actually ask if you are experiencing any pain or issue with their presence.